 The effects of climate change and weather on apple farmers can be devastating and can lead to lost income and even the loss of entire orchards.
 It is essential that apple farmers are aware of the risks and are prepared to mitigate them.

-Additional Content
+Additional Resources

 Podcasts

-- Do you want to be on the cutting edge of the latest agtech trends?
+- Voices of the Valley: Do you want to be on the cutting edge of the latest agtech trends?
 Or be the first to hear about a hot, new agtech startup?
 Or know the ins and outs of the latest and greatest technologies in agriculture?
 The Voices of the Valley Podcast has you covered!
 Join agtech experts Dennis Donohue (aka “the godfather of agtech”) and Candace Wilson as they interview leading entrepreneurs, innovative farmers and industry analysts to pull back the curtain on all things agriculture and technology.

-- This show explores the people, companies, and ideas shaping the future of the agriculture industry.
+- Future of Agriculture: This show explores the people, companies, and ideas shaping the future of the agriculture industry.
 Every week, Tim Hammerich talks to the farmers, founders, innovators and investors to share stories of agtech, sustainability, resiliency and the future of food.
 We believe innovation is an important part of the future of agriculture, and real change comes from collaboration between scientists, entrepreneurs and farmers.
 Lead with optimism, but also bring data!
 This show explores the people, companies, and ideas shaping the future of the agriculture industry.
 Every week, Tim Hammerich talks to the farmers, founders, innovators and investors to share stories of agtech, sustainability, resiliency and the future of food.

 Videos

-In his four part video series, expert horticulturist, Steve Brown provides orchardists and Ambrosia apple pickers tips and tricks to make the most of the picking experience.
+- Picking Ambrosia Apples Like a Pro - 4 Part Series: In his four part video series, expert horticulturist, Steve Brown provides orchardists and Ambrosia apple pickers tips and tricks to make the most of the picking experience.
 In this first video, Steve discusses his efficient and effective approach to make the most money.
 He also covers what to wear and cautions pickers to ensure proper hydration while picking Ambrosia apples.

-In the first of two parts, expert horticulturist Steve Brown gives Ambrosia growers the lowdown on how to properly thin, or prune, apple trees.
+- Thinning Ambrosia Apples Like a Pro: In the first of two parts, expert horticulturist Steve Brown gives Ambrosia growers the lowdown on how to properly thin, or prune, apple trees.
 Steve explains his systematic approach, including fruit handling and offers tips and tricks to streamline the thinning process to ensure the best quality apples are left on the tree.
 Orchardists and apple farmers will particularly find this information useful for thinning Ambrosia apples.

 Articles